rkristelijn/dhtmlx-json-rest-e6/README.md

-This is a demo project to see how DHTMLX performs using [DHTMLX Optimus Framework](https://docs.dhtmlx.com/optimus__index.html) (DHTMLX in es6) connected to a REST API on Node using JSON and fetch.
+This is a demo project to see how DHTMLX performs using [DHTMLX Optimus Framework](https://docs.dhtmlx.com/optimus__index.html) (DHTMLX in es6) not yet connected to a REST API on Node using JSON and fetch.

 # Demo
 [gius.nl](http://gius.nl/dhtmlx-es6/)